sunsetkookaburra/deny_elytra_flight/README.md

 # Deny Elytra Flight

 A tiny Minecraft datapack.
-Any elytra will have their glider component unset once equipped.
+No flying with elytra: unsets the glider data component once equipped.

+With the new 1.21.2 glider data component, disabling elytra is able to be done cleanly with commands.
+This tiny datapack is optimised for performance by using a hidden advancement to only modify elytra upon being equipped, instead of checking every tick.

 ## Restoring Elytra